Welcome to Jacmel Bay!

-Over the last four years these artists have grown into a group of hard working productive adults.
-Several have married and a baby has also been recently born into this community.
-Jacmel Bay is happy to be partnering with them during this exciting time of their lives.
+Over the last seven years these artists have grown into a group of hard working productive adults.
+Several have married and a baby was born into this group nearly three years ago.
+Jacmel Bay is happy to be partnering with this group of young artists during this exciting time of their lives.

 At Jacmel Bay we are focused on providing high-quality service and customer satisfaction.
 We will do everything we can to exceed your expectations.

 With a variety of offerings to choose from, we're sure you'll be happy working with us.
 Look around our website, and if you have any comments or questions, please feel free to contact us.

 Become the part of the story.
 Buy products from Jacmel Bay and 25% of the profits will be donated to the ongoing work Olive Tree Projects in Jacmel Haiti.